Interacting with wildlife

 You may need to provide DOC with an annual report of your activities.
 This will be specified in your authorisation.

-If you would like to access other research that may inform the work you are doing, contact our Hamilton office.
+If you would like to access other research that may inform the work you are doing, get in touch.

-For more information or assistance with your application, contact our Hamilton office.
+For more information or assistance with your application, contact the nearest of these DOC offices.